COVID-19 Operations and Learning Plan

 Wiseburn must follow all directives from the Los Angeles County Department of Public Health and the state of California.

 Schools may not reopen fully for in-person instruction while in the Widespread (purple) tier.
 Because of this, we are currently unable to fully reopen for in-person learning for general education.
-In our COVID-19 Dashboard, learn more about the current status of the COVID-19 outbreak and what that means for school reopening efforts.
+In our COVID-19 Dashboard, learn more about the current status of the COVID-19 spread in Los Angeles County and what that means for school reopening efforts.

 Our mission is always to provide a safe, orderly environment focused on the academic, social, and physical needs of the whole child while emphasizing community participation — no matter our current operating conditions.